Savannah River Site: Savannah River Plant

 As the operators became more familiar with the reactors, they found that the power levels could be increased.
 C Reactor was built with twelve heat exchangers, but the others had only six due to limited supplies of heavy water and a shortage of heat exchangers.
-In 1956, the number of heat exchangers was increased to twelve on all five reactors, and the power output was increased from 378 MW to 2250 MW.
-This in turn meant that the cooling water, which was discharged back into the river, was hotter.
+In 1956, the number of heat exchangers was increased to twelve on all five reactors, and the power output was increased from 378 MW to 2,250 MW.
+This in turn meant that the cooling water, which was discharged back into the Savannah River, was hotter.
 A 2600 acre cooling pond, known as the P and R (or Par) Pond, was constructed in 1958 to allow water to cool before being discharged.
-P and R Reactors could also draw on Par Pond for cooling water, thereby saving pumping costs, and it made more river water available to the other reactors.
-The allowed C Reactor's power level to be raised to 2575 MW in 1960, and then to 2915 MW in 1967.
+P and R Reactors also drew on Par Pond for cooling water, thereby saving pumping costs and making more river water available to the other reactors.